 Think about it.
 The bride and groom are front and center to the entire day’s events.
 But, as is often the case in such scenarios, the mind is overly preoccupied with the immediate moment.
 When they later go back and view images of all the wonderful pieces they missed, it’s like watching a rose come into full bloom.
 They finally get to see the wedding as it truly was.

-Photojournalists often hear couples or members of the wedding party say that they didn’t really know the camera was there, in the middle of the flurry, taking shots and documenting all the action.
+Weddomg photojournalists often hear couples or members of the bridal party say that they didn’t really know the camera was there, in the middle of the flurry, taking shots and documenting all the action.
 Of course, this is the mark of a true professional and a validation of their time-tested talents.

 ESTABLISHING PERSONAL CONNECTIONS